Configure EIGRP redistribution settings

 Step 5

-From the Route Map drop-down, choose the route map object to apply to the redistribution entry.
+Select the route map object to apply to the redistribution entry from the Route Map drop-down list.
 To create a new route map object, click Add (add icon).
-See Configure Route Map Entry for the procedure to add a new route map.
+For instructions to add a new route map, refer to Configure Route Map Entry

 Step 6